CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Brackets/Bracket_Block_Material.md

 	</ul>
 </details>

-Block Materials are referenced in the Block handler this way:
+Block Materials are referenced in the Material Bracket handler this way:

 ```
 <material:name>